thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Select the "Timeseries Line Chart" widget;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-chart-widget-4-ce.png
-        title: 'Specify datasource by adding previously created "My New Entity Alias" alias and specify the "temperature" data key.
+        title: 'Add data source by specifying previously created "My New Device" device and specify the "temperature" data key.
 Click "Add";'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-add-chart-widget-5-ce.png
         title: 'Resize the widget and apply changes.
 Publish different telemetry values multiple times, as in Step 2.
 Note that the widget displays only one minute of data by default;'